-A very common question when providing financial coaching to clients is:
+A very common question when providing fee-only financial planning and money coaching to clients is:

 How large should our fully-funded emergency fund be?

 First Things First